*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 ArtInstituteChicagoCollage

 This was actually the first stop my bus came to after I boarded it, and I ditched it right away because the tour guide was a snore-fest.
-She was so boring, I felt kinda bad for her.
+She was so dull, I felt kinda bad for her.
 She sat in a seat at the front of the upper level of the bus with a microphone in hand, but I could barely make out anything that she said.

 Enjoy All the Artwork in Millennium Park